 Focused on providing accessible & exciting ways for students and professors to get to know each other, we lead small group hikes around SoCal - and much further - to reap the benefits of casual conversation and exploration in the outdoors.
 The accessibility of nature is particularly crucial to the Peaks’ mission, as it was essential to Allegra that we keep trip prices affordable so students of all socioeconomic backgrounds can participate.
 Since our first four trips that fall, we’ve experienced immense growth in both the size and quality of our outdoor experiences.

 With the help of our advisors, Rebecca Broyer and Brett Sheehan, Peaks delved into the community of incredible faculty at USC by inviting professors across all disciplines to Think Outside.
-Peaks has since led hikes with Dornsife Vice-Dean Steven Lamy, Vice-President for Student Affairs Ainsley Carry, and countless other renowned USC professors, pushing the intellectual exploration to new heights and creating more opportunities for USC students to connect with faculty in California’s beautiful nature.
+Peaks has since led hikes with Dornsife Vice-Dean Steven Lamy, former Vice-President for Student Affairs Ainsley Carry, and countless other renowned USC professors, pushing the intellectual exploration to new heights and creating more opportunities for USC students to connect with faculty in California’s beautiful nature.

 We’ve also seen remarkable progress within our organization since we began with our first 5 trip leads.
 There have been recruitment cycles where our trip lead family has more than doubled in size, welcoming student leaders from across USC’s disciplines who have brought the diversity in skills and interests that make Peaks’ innovation possible.
 When our founders graduated, leadership transitioned and we have since hosted elections to vote in an executive P-Board that works to make it possible for our trip leads to continue to lead countless innovative and ambitious trips.